monsoonmaelstrom/book2/book2.md

 “What?
 It’s true,” he says rubbing at his ribs.

-“Yeah,” Amelia agrees standing next to Peter.
+“Yeah,” Amelia agrees from where she’s standing next to Peter.
 “Definitely better.
 Whatever you did seems like it helped.”

 I’m skeptical.
 “I didn’t *do* anything.”